drbean/edit/steve/actionresearch.md

 1. We do it all again, writing about the same thing, but using a "scientific" format, or writing about a different thing we did.

+	But still:

+	- Trying to do something,
+	- seeing how it goes,
+	- writing about it

 # Rationale for an unusual kind of essay

 \epigraphhead{\epigraph{Do.\\ Think.\\ Write.}{\textit{http://dothinkwrite.blogspot.com}}}